3D point clouds: A comprehensive guide

-We take a look at what a point cloud scan is, how it is performed, file formats, tools and its application in various use cases across industries.
+We take a look at what a 3D point cloud is, how it is collected, file formats, tools and its application in various use cases across industries.

 Robotics, driver-less cars, and forestry are just some areas where 3D point clouds have grown indispensable in recent years.
 Point clouds provide several advantages over traditional methods of perceiving the environment such as cameras which make them uniquely suitable for a host of industrial applications.
 In this blog article, we will explore 3D point cloud scans in detail and understand why they are so important.